Validation of Matching: Sampling Procedure for Validation Over a Finite Population

-Our validation methods use samples $\sx$ and $\sam$ drawn uniformly at random without replacement from $\mathcal{X}$ and $\am$, respectively.
-In some applications, we have such samples, but we wish to use subsamples for validation so that we can use some of the samples to develop the holdout algorithm.
-If we simply partition a sample into a validation set to be withheld and a training set to develop the holdout classifier, then the holdout classifier is not developed independently of the selection of the validation subsample, as required for our bounds to be valid, because the training subsample specifically excludes the validation subsample.
-Instead, we must allow a chance for some intersection between subsamples so that they are distributed as if the training and validation samples were drawn separately, and each draw was uniformly at random without replacement from $\mathcal{X}$ or $\am$.
+Our validation methods use samples $\sx$, drawn uniformly at random without replacement from $X$.
+In some applications, we wish to use only a subset of our labeled data as validation data, so we can also use some labeled data to develop the holdout algorithm.
+If we simply partition a sample into a validation set to be withheld and a training set to develop the holdout algorithm, then the holdout algorithm is not developed independently of the selection of the validation subsample, as required for our bounds to be valid, because the training subsample specifically excludes the validation subsample.
+Instead, we must allow a chance for some intersection between subsamples so that they are distributed as if the training and validation samples were drawn separately, and each draw was uniformly at random without replacement from $X$.